jruby/jruby-rack/README.txt

 The generated jar should be located here: target/jruby-rack-1.0-SNAPSHOT.jar.

+== Rails Step-by-step

-== Deploying a simple Rails app using the embedded Java database H2 to a WAR using Warble and JRuby Rack
+This example shows how to create and deploy a simple Rails app using the embedded Java database H2 to a WAR using Warble and JRuby Rack.

-Install the driver and ActiveRecord adapters for the H2 database:
+Install Rails and the driver and ActiveRecord adapters for the H2 database:

-  jruby -S gem install jdbc-h2 activerecord-jdbch2-adapter
+  jruby -S gem install rails activerecord-jdbch2-adapter

 Install Warbler:

-  jruby -S gem install warbler --source http://caldersphere.net
+  jruby -S gem install warbler

 Make the "Blog" application